mocatex/mocatex-wiki/docs/python/uv-package-manager.md

 ### 1.2 Installation and Setup

-YOu can use brew to install uv:
+You can use brew to install uv:

 ```bash
 brew install uv